demelvin/webtask-google-directions/README.md

 /wt directions <origin> to <destination>
 ```

-If you followed the setup correctly this webtask should respond with a list of directions.
+If you followed the setup correctly this Webtask should respond with a list of directions.

 ### Resources
 [Webtask](https://webtask.io/)